Burlington, Vermont

 DOGS DRIVING YOU NUTS?
-TAKE A WALK!
+HERE’S HOW TO EXERCISE THEM!

 LOW COMMITMENT

-This will get them off your case for a bit, but they may need more exercise later.
+• A morning walk will get them off your case for a bit, but they may need more exercise later.

 MEDIUM COMMITMENT

-To get Ellen (the higher-energy dog) more exercise, put Tina in the living room alone.
+• To get Ellen (the higher-energy dog) more exercise, put Tina in the living room alone.

-Don’t leave any food out, make sure you close all interior doors, etc.
+• Don’t leave any food out, make sure you close all interior doors, etc.

 HIGHER COMMITMENT